-- 13. Remove lynch pin from clevis pin (A) in stand (B). - 14.
-Hold stand (B) and remove pin (A). - 15.
+- 12. Remove lynch pin from clevis pin (A) in stand (B). - 13.
+Hold stand (B) and remove pin (A). - 14.
 Move stand (B) to storage position by inverting and relocating onto bracket as shown.
 Reinsert clevis pin (A) and secure with lynch pin.

-16. Remove the clevis pin from storage position (B) in linkage and insert into hole (A) to engage the float springs.
+15. Remove clevis pin from storage position (B) in linkage and insert into hole (A) to engage float springs.
 Secure with hairpin.

-- 17. Disengage the safety prop by turning lever (A) downwards until lever locks into vertical position. - 18.
+- 16. Disengage safety prop by turning lever (A) downwards to release and lower stop until lever locks into vertical position. - 17.
 Repeat for opposite safety prop.

-- 19. Start the engine and press HEADER DOWN switch (A) on the GSL to fully lower the header. - 20.
+- 18. Start the engine and activate the header down switch (A) on the GSL to fully lower the header. - 19.
 Stop engine and remove key from ignition.

-21. Connect header drive hoses (A) and electrical harness (B) to header.
-Refer to the draper header operator's manual.
+20. Connect header drive hoses (A) and electrical harness (B) to header.
+Refer to the auger header operator's manual.

-Attaching an A Series Header: Hydraulic Center-Link without Self-Alignment
+Attaching an A-Series Header: Hydraulic Center-Link without Self-Alignment